lukasjaronis/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Express lets use build fully RESTful APIs with JSON, and express is no different than React, meaning it was all built on top of node.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware functions are like the bouncer of a club, they are called before user-defined handled is invoked.
+Middleware functions have full access to the request and response objects and can modify either of them.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+Instead of looking at URLs as literal URL's, we look at them as URI's, a universal resource identified, meaning everything that we're linking up is a resource in theory.
+This allows us to theoritically organize our API and make everything a resource that has its own pathway.
+If you look on the network tab on Chrome, you can look at all the different resources that have their own pathways and its all accessible through the internet.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+A status response of 200 meaning ay okay.
+Also we can just return their request.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+We can create endpoints/routes to the different sub-applications.

 ## Minimum Viable Product